 By Pete Schmitz, FCA General Manager

-At FCA we’ve made good use of the unwanted downtime these poor weather conditions have provided.
+At FCA, we’ve made good use of the unwanted downtime these poor weather conditions have provided.
 We are working on the integration of Prairie Pride, Lyon County Farm Service and FCA.
-We have determined that the name of the combined cooperative will be AGPlus Cooperative.
+We have determined the name of the combined cooperative will be AGPlus Cooperative.
 We also have a new logo, developed by Awards Plus of Marshall.
 I hope you find it tasteful and unique.

 The directors are:

 Eddie De Langhe – Vice Chairman

 Jim Larson – Director